 Badly locating a sensor in a larger property could create wild temperature swings and potentially waste energy, however on the flip side if the property was the extremely open plan the temperature would generally be much more stable and a room sensor would give a much more accurate picture of the climate.
 Here we also have the opportunity for zoning which I will loosely cover.

 The property type (terrace/ detached etc) also has influence in combination with thermal mass and insulation, if you are looking at heating a flat, for example, you could get intermittent influence from flats above, below and either side, this will may throw your weather compensation out of balance.

-Interestingly this can also be used in a way to spread heat gain and so internal reference can be more accurate across multiple room without zoning.
+Interestingly this can also be used in a way to spread heat gain and so internal reference can be more accurate across multiple rooms without zoning.

 Emitters have different response rates, underfloor has a much slower response to radiators as it has to heat the floor before the air.
 This means that you would rather suit the emitter to the property type and usage pattern before you suit the control to the emitter.

-Lets take an exagerated low temperature system for example, lets imagine we were targeting a room temperature of 20ºc and the emitter surface temperature was 22ºc.
-Because the emitter output is directly related if our room temperature, if the room increased to 21 the output of the emitter would half, and if the room temperature dropped to 19 the emitter output would increase by 50%, provided if maintained its 22ºc surface temp.
+Let's take an exaggerated low-temperature system, for example, let's imagine we were targeting a room temperature of 20ºc and the emitter surface temperature was 22ºc.
+Because the emitter output is directly related if our room temperature if the room increased to 21 the output of the emitter would half, and if the room temperature dropped to 19 the emitter output would increase by 50%, provided if maintained its 22ºc surface temp.

-The higher the potential self-regulation effect, the more pure, advanced wether compensation you can use, but also the more accurate your room temperatures will remain in general.
+The higher the potential self-regulation effect, the more pure, advanced weather compensation you can use, but also the more accurate your room temperatures will remain in general.